jcarterlab/SJ-Training-Chatbot/README.md

 >     The bot is instructed to vectorize any question and search for the most similar chunk's embeddings
 >
 >  **6) Context**
->     It is then told to feed the question text and that of the most relevant chunk into ChatGPT as context
+>     The bot is then told to feed the question text along with that of the most relevant chunk into ChatGPT as context